Post Summary: Dividing the Work Is What Costs You

 — J. Richard Hackman, Professor of Social and Organizational Psychology, Harvard University.
 Source: hbr.org

-Every single one of our clients — if they ever worried about the size question — they certainly don’t worry about it now.
+Clients who came in with the size question don’t tend to raise it again.
 When something happens, it gets fixed.
 When they need something, it gets done.
 It’s just like working with a great executive assistant.
 That’s how we roll.
 And that’s why many of our clients are referred to us.

 We’ve been doing this since 2021.
 Over 300 clients served, 98% retention rate.
 The ones who stayed didn’t stay because they were locked in.
 They stayed because there was never a reason to leave.